Oldham & District : About

 It's been written that there is a novel in all of us, just waiting to be written.
 Well, I'm not so sure about that!
 However, I do believe that there is a story in all of us, waiting to be given a 'voice'.
 Family history research is all about identifying our ancestors, their names, births, baptisms, marriages and deaths; their own parents and siblings ... and so the research goes on, reaching further back in time, until that inevitable brick wall is reached!
 However, that needn't be the end of it ... these ancestors were real people; they weren't just names and dates.
 They lived lives that had all the usual, or unusual, ups and downs, experiencing joy and sadness, sickness and loss.
 They had to earn a living and their occupation would probably be dictated by the area in which they lived.
 Local History!
 Now comes the fascinating stage of our family research ... fleshing out the bare facts of history by finding the real story of their lives ...
 Read more

-Of course, we have no monthly meetings at the moment, but our members' research continues.
 If you are a new visitor to the website, please take time to browse the Oldham pages, in the various categories identified in the 'breadcrumbs' (the yellow header on each page).

 To help return visitors find 'what's new', HERE is a link to a list of updated, and new items or articles, added to the Oldham pages.